nd-nuclear-theory/mcscript-ncci/docs/examples/README.md

     sequence these jobs, without having to wait for each one to finish.

-runmfdn13gpu: harmonic oscillator direct run with MFDn v15, for use with postprocessor
+  * runmfdn13gpu: harmonic oscillator direct run with MFDn v15 (GPU version)

     For a GPU run, we must disable calculation of one-body observables, since these are not yet GPU enabled, and use gpu version of the mfdn executable.